yamamushi/magick-journal/README.md

 **Geolocation Coordinates**: The coordinates to use for weather lookups if IP geolocation is disabled.
 This should be in the format `latitude,longitude` (e.g. `38.8339,-104.8214`).

+### Liber Resh Clock

+**Enable Liber Resh Clock**: Whether to enable the Liber Resh Clock statusbar.
+This will tell you when the next Resh is, and when the previous Resh was.

 ### Default Entries

 **Default Location**: The default location to use to populate the "Default Location" field in the full header output.
 This does not affect weather lookups, which are always performed based on your location.